jennapederson/cli-crash-course/11_who_cares.md

 In a unix environment, each command is meant to do one and only one thing.
 By chaining commands and data together using piping and redirection you get more flexibility.

+## Recommendation

+When stringing commands together like this, test them each individually to build up the final command.

 ## Examples

 ### To see if a java process is running